 Scribes and Royal Authority: Scotland's Charters 1100-1250

 The charters from Holyrood Abbey and Melrose Abbey reveal how government developed in the period between 1100 and 1250, part of the emergence in Western Europe of government as we recognise it today.
-This exhibition investigates how changes in the handwriting of royal and monastic scribes reflect these crucial changes in charters that granted lands and rights.
+This exhibition investigated how changes in the handwriting of royal and monastic scribes reflect these crucial changes in charters that granted lands and rights.

-This exhibition is a partnership with the University of Glasgow and is part of Models of Authority, Scottish Charters and the Emergence of Government, 1100-1250, a project funded by the Arts and Humanities Research Council.
+This exhibition was a partnership with the University of Glasgow and is part of Models of Authority, Scottish Charters and the Emergence of Government, 1100-1250, a project funded by the Arts and Humanities Research Council.
 You can read more about this project and its findings at www.modelsofauthority.ac.uk.

 Family Portrait: The Scots - Italians 1890 - 1940

 A hidden archive of Italians living in Scotland in the years before the Second World War was revealed in this exhibition through documents, photographs, objects and specially-created graphics.
 Created in partnership with the Consulate General of Italy in Scotland and the Italian Cultural Institute, Edinburgh, and with help from the Italo-Scottish Research Cluster (Edinburgh University), the National Library of Scotland and the Transnationalizing Modern Languages (AHRC project), the exhibition was on show in General Register House 3 December 2015 - 29 January 2016.
 An interactive version of the map created to complement the display can be seen here.